lathnhan/SQL/README.md

 Basic and advanced SQL structures.
+Codes are mostly in Microsoft SQL Server folder.